genome-spy/genome-spy/docs/grammar/transform/sample.md

 # Sample

-The `sample` transform takes a random sample of the data objects.
+The `"sample"` transform takes a random sample of the data objects.

 ## Parameters